rosie2t/telecommunication-systems/README.md

 # telecommunication-systems
-University project on telecommunication using Python
+University project on telecommunication systems using Python